mrpbennett/home-ops/docs/psql/postgres-vm.md

 When you install a PostgreSQL server, it is only accessible locally through the loopback IP address of your machine.
 However, you may change this setting in the PostgreSQL configuration file to allow remote access.

-Let’s now exit the interactive psql session by typing exit, and access postgresql.conf configuration file of PostgreSQL version 14 by using vim text editor.
+Let’s now exit the interactive psql session by typing exit, and access `postgresql.conf` configuration file of PostgreSQL version 16 by using vim text editor.

 ```bash
 sudo vim /etc/postgresql/16/main/postgresql.conf